-- Set-up a study area where your child can do homework each day (quiet, comfortable, well lit, with supplies readily available). - Schedule a daily homework time and consistently follow up on adherence to it. (with the teacher's help, determine an appropriate amount of time for homework). - Avoid allowing scheduled activities to alter the amount of homework time. - Be available for questions. - Eliminate distractions (TV, stereo, radio, telephone) - Motivate your child by showing interest in papers brought home, giving words of encouragement, praising and rewarding effort and good work. - Don't do your child's homework.
+- Set-up a study area where your child can do homework each day (quiet, comfortable, well lit, with supplies readily available). - Schedule a daily homework time and consistently follow up on adherence to it. (with

+- Avoid allowing scheduled activities to alter the amount of homework time. - Be available for questions. - Eliminate distractions (TV, stereo, radio, telephone) - Motivate your child by showing interest in papers brought home, giving words of encouragement, praising and rewarding effort and good work. - Don't do your child's homework.
 Instead of giving your child the answer you can: - Point out resources - Help your child think clearly and creatively by making comparisons or talking about related ideas - Check your child's work when they are done - Go through directions together - Work on the first problem with your child, then let him/her finish on their own. - Communicate with the teacher if you find your child does not understand a particular concept.
 Also let the teacher know if homework seems to take longer than you expected, if a family emergency has interfered with your normal homework routine, or if an absence from school is planned, in order for the teacher to give your child the work which will be missed.